JeonHR/Look_for/README.md

   - Review to work efficiently across all environments

 - Improve understanding of pyqt5 and python commands
-  - Efficient code configuration by understanding of inheritance concepts
+  - Efficient code by understanding of inheritance concepts
   - Implemented matching system based on the list concept